Bob Sapp: 2004–2007

 Shortly after, Sapp returned to MMA format for Hero's, where he was pitted against Russian sumo wrestler Alan Karaev.
 With Sapp's former opponent Akebono in attendance, Karaev surprised the American with aggression and a quick takedown to mount, but Sapp managed to get out after a failed rear naked choke attempt and hold his own mount for a longer time.
 Restarted the fight on the feet, Sapp knocked Karaev out with a left jab.

 Come the K-1 Grand Prix 2005, Sapp was paired against fellow superheavyweight Choi Hong-man in the first round.
 Choi's large reach and great size allowed him to land hits regularly through Sapp's charges, but the latter pressed on and got an early knockdown by low kicks to the knee.
 However, although Sapp came aggressively again in the second round, his stamina started faltering, giving Choi the chance to unload multiple punches.
 Ultimately, a series of wild battles against an already similarly tired Choi were decided in the latter's favor, granting him a majority decision win.

 On May 13, 2006, Sapp was to headline the K-1 show in the Netherlands against Ernesto Hoost, in which Hoost had stated that it was to be his last match in the Netherlands before his retirement.
 Sapp attended all the pre-fight press conferences and even attended the opening ceremonies for the show.
 It is unclear at the moment as to why, but Sapp pulled out of the event midway through the show.
 K-1 issued a statement claiming Sapp pulled out due to new demands he brought to promoters during the show.
 Sapp disagreed with K-1's account of events, claiming the promotion had tried to delay his payment without any contractual safety.

-However, he did participate in 2007's K-1 event in the Amsterdam Arena, fighting as a replacement for Remy Bonjasky against Peter Aerts.
+However, he did participate in 2007's K-1 event in the Amsterdam Arena, fighting in short notice as a replacement for Remy Bonjasky against Peter Aerts.
 Sapp lost the fight by KO within 20 seconds in the first round by a knee to the liver.

 After his falling out with K-1, Sapp began to get offers from World Wrestling Entertainment as well as Total Nonstop Action Wrestling to work with them, but his K-1 contract prohibited him from going through with any return to the ring.
 It was reported WWE was considering an angle between Sapp and Chris Benoit in case they managed to clear his contract out, but they were unsuccessful.
 Sapp finally made a surprise return to the K-1 ring in Japan after a two-year absence against comedian and part-time K-1 competitor Bobby Ologun.
 Ologun was unable to mount any effective offense as he was quickly run down and overpowered by Sapp in the first round.
 Afterwards, with his K-1 contract finally done, Sapp signed up with Hustle and focused on his professional wrestling career.